-ARK are committed to providing person-centred care for our service users and we also take a person-centred approach to our staff.
+We are committed to providing person-centred care for our supported people and we also take a person-centred approach to our staff.
 We want to make our entire staff feel supported in the same way we ask them to support our service users.

 Therefore, we want to give a service to each person that: